Brand Value: What Is It and How Can You Measure It?

 Certain aspects of business are easy to measure.
 At quarterly meetings and investor updates, executives can point to concrete items like personnel, new customers, revenue, and profits to illustrate the company’s progress and growth.
 Other things, like brand, are more slippery, but no less important.
 Brand value is difficult to measure, but that doesn’t mean it can’t be done.
 Indeed, it not only can be done – but it must also.

-What Is the Value of a Brand, and Why Should You Measure It?
+What Is Brand Value and Why Should You Measure It?

 So why is it so important to measure brand value?
 Firstly, it can be an important part of an argument building a business case for branding.
 The idea of a brand is intangible and not directly connected to sales.
 Therefore, it can sometimes be difficult to convince other team members to invest in branding activities.
 When you can attach monetary values to your current and future brand, you start to speak their language.
 And that’s when it becomes easier to gain buy-in.